sergeych/mp_stools/README.md

 ## sprintf!

-The most popular and knonwn stromg format tool exists only on late JVM platform, so I reimplement it in platofrm-portable way:
+The most popular and knonwn stromg format tool exists only on late JVM platform, so I reimplement it in platofrm-portable way.
+Here are some examples, the reference is below it.

 ### Integers